 All owners of property within Mountain Park are members of the Mountain Park Homeowners Association.
 The association is regulated by section 94 of the Oregon Revised Statutes (ORS 94), also known as the Oregon Planned Community Act.
 It is further organized as a non-profit corporation under ORS 65.

 In addition to state law, the association is controlled by its own Codes, Covenants, & Restrictions (CC&Rs).
-These consist of the Articles of Incorporation, Declaration of Restrictions, and Bylaws.
+These consist of the Declaration of Restrictions, the Articles of Incorporation, and Bylaws.
 They are essentially the ‘constitution’ of the association.

-The association is governed by a seven member board of directors.
+The association is governed by a seven member Board of Directors.
 Board responsibilities include establishing policies consistent with the CC&Rs, setting the budget for the association, and establishing committees.
-An executive manager hired by the board is responsible for day to day operations of the Association.
+An Executive Director hired by the board is responsible for the implementation of the day to day operations of the Association.

 Members of the association have certain rights, such as the right to use common property, vote in association elections, attend board meetings, and inspect certain records of the association.

 Members also have certain obligations.
-They must pay assessments and comply with restrictions set forth in the CC&Rs and with policies established by the board.
-The association has the right to enforce its regulations by imposing fines on members, suspending their access to common property, and filing liens on property for nonpayment of assessments or fines.
+They must pay assessments and comply with restrictions set forth in the CC&Rs and policies established by the board.
+The association has the right to enforce its regulations by imposing fines on members, suspending their access to certain amenities, and filing liens on property for nonpayment of assessments or fines.

 It is important that all members of the association be familiar with its CC&Rs and policies.
 Violations can be very costly.
 For example, all exterior modifications to a home including painting require approval of the architecture committee.
-If a property owner makes modifications without approval, he might be fined and required to alter those modifications at his expense.
+If a property owner makes modifications without approval, they might be fined and required to alter those modifications at their expense.

-One can avoid such an unfortunate situation by being familiar with the rules, most of which are available under Compliance on this website.
+One can avoid such an unfortunate situation by being familiar with the rules which are available on the Homecare web page.
 Questions should be directed to the association office.